d3vilh/xray-cloud/README.md

      ```
      > If you see `ansible-galaxy: command not found`, you have to relogin and then try again.
   5. Run the following command to add the `docker` group if it doesn't exist and add user to the `docker` group:
+     > If you have docker installed for current user, you can skip this step.
      ```shell
      sudo groupadd docker
      sudo usermod -aG docker $USER
      ```

   6. **Double check** that `ansible_user` is correct for `inventory.yml`.
 Need to run installtion on the remote server - follow the recomendations in config file.

   7. Run installation playbook: